 Warning: Disconnect power before servicing.

-Wolf Range UIM Network Fault: Communication Error and How to Fix It
+Wolf Oven UIM Network Fault: Communication Error Fix

 Quick Answer

 Wolf UIM Network Fault means the touchscreen control module and the main control board are no longer talking to each other.
-The most common cause is a loose wiring harness connector - these connectors sit behind the control panel and can work loose from vibration over time.
-A power cycle often clears transient faults.
+The most common cause is a loose wiring harness connector.
+These connectors sit behind the control panel and can work loose from vibration over time.

 WolfOvenSeverity: highDifficulty: intermediate72% DIY Success